Role of the Security Council

 4. Creation of the Security Council Working Group on Children and Armed Conflict

-Under resolution 1612 (2005), the Security Council established the Security Council Working Group on Children and Armed Conflict.
-The body – currently chaired by Germany – reviews reports on the situation of children in specific country situations and gives guidance to parties to conflict and the United Nations in how to better protect children.
+Under resolution 1612 (2005), the Security Council established a subsidiary body: the Security Council Working Group on Children and Armed Conflict.
+The group- currently chaired by Malaysia – reviews reports on the situation of children in specific country situations and gives guidance to parties to conflict and the United Nations in how to better protect children.

-Since resolution 1539 (2004), the international response also foresees punitive measures against individuals violating the rights of children which includes arms embargoes, assets freeze and travel bans.
-The commitment to consider sanctions has been reaffirmed in subsequent resolutions and led to targeted measures against individuals in the Democratic Republic of the Congo and Cote d’Ivoire.;
+Since resolution 1539 (2004), the international response also foresees punitive measures against individuals violating the rights of children, which include sanctions such as arms embargoes, assets freeze and travel bans.
+The commitment to consider sanctions has been reaffirmed in subsequent resolutions and led to targeted measures against individuals in the Democratic Republic of the Congo and Cote d’Ivoire.